-Your server comes with an Ethernet controller.
+Your server comes with an Ethernet controller on the system board.
 This Ethernet controller has an interface for connecting to 10-Mbps or 100-Mbps networks.
 The server automatically selects between 10BASE-T and 100BASE-TX.
 The controller provides full-duplex (FDX) capability, which enables simultaneous transmission and reception of data on the Ethernet local area network (LAN).